mtmk/MarsRover/README.md

 # MarsRover
-I was asked to complete this 'classic Mars Rover test in C#' as a technical challange after my interview.
+I was asked to complete this 'classic Mars Rover test in C#' as a technical challange after an interview.
 They also asked me to put it on GitHub, so I did and left it here.
 One of their requirements was to implement a web interface to it too.
 I kept it very simple and made sure it was fully functional.
 I hope it might help someone.
 Disclamer: Let me also add that I didn't get that job.
-So this is probably not the best code ever.
+So, this is probably not the best code ever.

 # Licence
 Do what ever you want with it.
 I don't care.